Communications Act of 1934: History

-The Act largely combined and reorganized existing provisions of law, including provisions of the Federal Radio Act of 1927 relating to radio licensing, and of the Mann-Elkins Act of 1910 relating to telephone service.
+The Communications Act of 1934 largely combined and reorganized existing provisions of law, including provisions of the Federal Radio Act of 1927 relating to radio licensing, and of the Mann-Elkins Act of 1910 relating to telephone service.

 In 1933, President Franklin D. Roosevelt asked Daniel C. Roper, Secretary of Commerce, to appoint an interdepartmental committee for studying electronic communications.
 The Committee reported that "the communications service, as far as congressional action is involved, should be regulated by a single body".
 A recommendation was made for the establishment of a new agency that would regulate all interstate and foreign communication by wire and radio, telegraphy, telephone and broadcast.

 On February 26, 1934, the President sent a special message to Congress urging the creation of the Federal Communications Commission (FCC).
 The following day Senator Clarence Dill and Representative Sam Rayburn introduced bills to carry out this recommendation.
 The Senate Bill (S.3285) passed the House on June 1, 1934, and the conference report was adopted by both houses eight days later.
 The Communications Act was signed by President Roosevelt in June 1934.
 Particular parts of it became effective July 1, 1934; the remaining parts on July 11, 1934.

 The Communications Act of 1934 followed the precedents of trial cases set under the Commerce Clause of the U.S. Constitution (Article I, Section 8, Clause 3), regulating commerce "among the several states".
 Twenty years earlier, in 1914, the U.S. Supreme Court had set limits on price discrimination that were effectively interstate commerce in Houston, East & West Texas Railway Co. v.
 United States.
 The railway was setting lower prices for intrastate carriers within Texas while charging more for carriers that were going through or out of the state.
 The Supreme Court ruled in favor of the ICC, and maximum prices were set to limit the damage that other states could face due to price discrimination.